mobify/mobifyjs/README.md

 ## Modules

-The UI modules can be found in the mobifyjs/modules folder.
+Mobify.js includes a library customizable user interface modules in the `modules` folder.

-Run this command to create new zip files for each module:
+To package the modules for download use this command:

-    make module
+    make modules